fmay/cc-js-intro-6-funcs-objs-maps/.guides/sections.md

 ---
 Objects are used in most modern programming languages and for very good reasons

-- it promotes *modularity* which makes encapsulates a real-world view of things
+- it promotes *modularity* which encapsulates a real-world view of things
 - it promotes greater flexibility and maintainability in programming
 - it makes your code easier to understand, especially when coming back to it months later or, very importantly, when other people look at your code for the first time.